Chairman of the Centre for Policy Studies

 Niall Ferguson, MA, D.Phil., is a Senior Fellow at the Hoover Institution, Stanford University, and a senior fellow of the Center for European Studies, Harvard, where he served for twelve years as the Laurence A. Tisch Professor of History.

-Douglas Flint is Group Chairman of HSBC Holdings plc, a position from which he will step down at the end of September.
+Douglas Flint is the former Group Chairman of HSBC Holdings plc, having stepped down in September 2017.
 After 18 years in public practice with KPMG, ultimately as a partner, he joined HSBC as Group Finance Director in 1995, becoming Group Chairman in December 2010.

 Jonathan is President of the British Fashion Council Investment Pillar and is on the advisory board for the Tech City Future Fifty and Chairman of Osborne House appeal.